Joimeapp/joimeapp.github.io/api/content.md

 --------- | -------- | ----
 class_id | 5 - I'm Going or 9 - Pick up | Int
 content_text | Message that user typed | String
-space_code | The description of the video | String
-event | JSON Object with the following fields | JSON event.allday | If event is all day or not | Boolean event.driving | Is driving or picking up | Boolean
+space_code | Code of the space where the trip is heading to.
+Example: plumb-beach | String event | JSON Object with the following fields | JSON event.allday | If event is all day or not | Boolean event.driving | Is driving or picking up | Boolean